Keeping What Matters

 What has stayed is the making itself — sewing, cooking, gardening, knitting, writing — returned to in the margins of long days, not as escape but as orientation.
 These practices have always helped me find my way back to myself, even when time was limited and attention uneven.

-So I’m letting this be a place for that: writing and creative practice shaped by care, selectivity, and lived experience, rather than scale or productivity.
-I’m keeping less.
-I’m staying longer.
+So I’m letting this be a place that holds what I return to, without trying to organise it too tightly or explain it away.
+Creative practice shaped by lived experience rather than ambition.
 And I’m trusting that this is enough.